FLoRA: An Advanced AI-Powered Engine to Facilitate Hybrid Human-AI Regulated Learning: Theoretical Foundations

 Attending to SSRL and HHAIR is therefore crucial in contemporary education.
 Research shows that learners often under-utilise effective regulation strategies, while many adaptive tools silently take those decisions away, depriving students of practice~\citep{nazaretsky2024ai}.
 Thoughtfully designed AI tools and systems need to address both problems: it keeps collaboration efficient in the moment, provides personalised and timely feedback, and explicitly models the metacognitive moves for learners to internalise~\citep{cukurova2024interplay,yan2024promises}.
 However, these tools remains limited.
 One key reason for this gap is the complexity of designing adaptive AI systems that can dynamically share control with human learners and educators~\citep{hao2023exploring}.
 Current AI-driven educational technologies are heavily focused on providing automated and fixed recommendations, often lacking mechanisms for reciprocal interaction and real-time feedback integration from learners~\citep{roll2015understanding}.
 Most existing adaptive learning systems prioritise knowledge acquisition and task adaptation, rather than supporting SRL and metacognitive processes, which require the AI to recognise, interpret, and respond to a wide range of learner behaviours, emotions, and cognitive states dynamically~\citep{azevedo2019analyzing}.
 Developing systems that can contextually adjust the level of intervention based on individual's skills and autonomy remains a major technical challenge.
+This intervention means the support offered by the systems such as feedback of learners' current learning progress or scaffolding that can lead to cognitive and metacognitive learning process adjustments~\citep{saint2024analytics}.
 Furthermore, most learning management systems (LMS) and AI-driven tutoring platforms lack transparent, explainable AI mechanisms to ensure that learners and teachers can understand how AI-driven decisions are made~\citep{shin2021effects,khosravi2022explainable}.
 Without clear communication of AI reasoning, users may struggle to trust or effectively engage with the system~\citep{kizilcec2016much}.
 Limited interdisciplinary collaboration among AI developers, cognitive scientists, and education practitioners further contributes to the slow development of robust hybrid regulation tools~\citep{molenaar2021personalisation}.